wwaites/graphmin/README.txt

     eg:a a eg:A.

-Because *eg:a a rdfs:Resource* is entailed by the RDFS inference rules.
+Because the statement *eg:a a rdfs:Resource* in ex1.n3 is entailed by the RDFS inference rules.

 References
 ----------